KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

                 ![AutocompleteToolbar](autocompletetoolbar)
             }
             @Column {
-                The autocomplete ``Autocomplete/Toolbar`` mimics a native autocomplete bar, and can be used to present autocomplete suggestions to the user.
+                The autocomplete ``Autocomplete/Toolbar`` can be used to show autocomplete suggestions as the user types.

-                This view can be styled with a ``Autocomplete/ToolbarStyle``, which can be applied with the ``SwiftUICore/View/autocompleteToolbarStyle(_:)`` modifier.

-                You can also use completely custom item & item separator views.
+                The view can be styled with a ``Autocomplete/ToolbarStyle``, which is applied with the ``SwiftUICore/View/autocompleteToolbarStyle(_:)`` view modifier.
+You can also use completely custom views.

                 This view is used as the standard toolbar by the ``KeyboardView``.
 This means that you can style it with a global style modifier.
             }